-In the 1956 through 1962 models, the Corvette received a V-8 engine and featured dual exhaust, some of which also came with a crossover pipe.
-Two types of mufflers were available, either a quiet oval muffler or a round off-road muffler.
+In the 1956 through 1962 models, the Corvette received a V-8 engine and featured dual exhausts, some of which also came with a crossover pipe.
+Two types of mufflers were available: either a quiet oval muffler or a round off-road muffler.
 The pipe had a measurement of 7/8 of an inch.

 In 1957, the largest news for the Corvette was that it was now available with fuel injection, cutting-edge technology in the 1950s.

 For 1957, visually, it was unchanged, but the engine displacement was increased from 265 cubic inches to 283 cubic inches.

 With the new 4-speed transmission and radical fuel injection, 283 cubic inch engines proved to be a winning combination in factory-sponsored racing.
 Perhaps the new racing combinations led to the 2-seat 1957 Thunderbird’s last year.

 With the new 1957 model, buyers could have a choice in engine options:

 - 283ci, 250hp Engine (fuel injection)